 - You cannot register some words as a domain.
 They include Test, Invalid, Example, local, and localhost.

-- Having multiple domain names for the same website will not necessarily improve search engine rankings.
+- Multiple domain names for the same website will not improve search engine rankings.

 - Google once lost its Google.com domain for one minute.
-In October 2015, a former Google employee and researcher, Sanmay Ved, managed to buy Google.com.
+Then, in October 2015, a former Google employee and researcher, Sanmay Ved, managed to buy Google.com.
 He bought it for a princely $12.

 So, these were some interesting domain name facts that you enjoyed reading.
-If you know any new or old domain name facts, then you can drop us an email using the contact us page.
+If you know any new or old domain name facts, you can email us via the contact us page.